nakampe/CustomerService/README.md

  http://localhost:8080/customer

-TODO : Run on different servers
+TODO : Take out server specific configuration so anyone can use and configure for standalone server
 ====

  Resources